-Sherman back to the Seahawks?
+Richard Sherman back to the Seahawks?
 He’d reportedly be open to it

 His injury — though Carroll said after the season Dunbar should be fully recovered for 2021 — and the tightened cap all teams face this year means he may not get it now, either, and could be amenable to coming back to Seattle on a much cheaper one-year deal than he might have been expecting this time a year ago.

-And if you’re image of Dunbar may be solely what you saw last year as he limped all over the field, recall he had the second-highest grade of any corner in 2019 behind only Sherman.
+And if your image of Dunbar may be solely what you saw last year as he limped all over the field, recall he had the second-highest grade of any corner in 2019 behind only Sherman.

 PFF rated Dunbar 61st among all free agents available this year but assessed he might be able to be signed for $6 million a year — and given how the market is going, it may be less than that at this point.